JasonDsouza212/BookMark/readme.md

 # 🙌 Welcome to BookMark

 ## Purpose:
-To introduce an extension that can help users save all the links they want in one place.
+An extension that can help users save all the links they want in one place.

 ## Features: